Elena Vesnina: 2006

 Vesnina entered the grass-court circuit in Birmingham and 's-Hertogenbosch, and both reaching the second round losing to world No. 39, Mara Santangelo, and world No. 8, Elena Dementieva, respectively.
 In July, entering Wimbledon Championships ranked No. 63, she recovered from a set down to fend off world No. 75, María Sánchez Lorenzo, in the first round, and then second round she lost compatriot Anna Chakvetadze.

 At the Carlsbad Open and LA Tennis Championships, Vesnina reached the second round of both events, losing to Emma Laine and Meghann Shaughnessy, respectively.
 At the qualifying round of the Rogers Cup, she was upset by Neha Uberoi of the United States in the first round.
 The following week at Forest Hills Classic, she lost to Shaughnessy at the quarterfinal stage.
 In September, in her first appearance at the US Open, she lost to world No. 14, Mary Pierce, in the first round.

 At the China Open, in the first round, Vesnina at last wreaked revenge upon Emma Laine after a lengthy struggle, but then in the second she fell to world No. 23, Li Na.
-A string of three further moderate second-round finishes in successive weeks followed in the earlier part of October in Guangzhou International Open losing to veteran Israeli Tzipora Obziler, in Tashkent Open losing to Kateryna Bondarenko, in Kremlin Cup losing to Amélie Mauresmo.
+A string of three further moderate second-round finishes in successive weeks followed in the earlier part of October at the Guangzhou International Open losing to veteran Israeli Tzipora Obziler, at the Tashkent Open losing to Kateryna Bondarenko, in Kremlin Cup losing to Amélie Mauresmo.

 After qualifying for the Ladies Linz, Vesnina got past the first round of the main draw against world No. 16, Daniela Hantuchová, after the Slovak retired.
 World No. 12, Jelena Janković, awaited her in round two, and it was Janković who emerged victorious.
 In her last tournament at Gaz de France Stars, she retired against Kirsten Flipkens.
 Vesnina finished the year still ranked 44th in the world, up 67 places year-on-year.